Think of a time you told someone how grateful you were for their help, support or even just for being in your life.

 Below are just a few ways in which you can express gratitude to others – the list is by no means definitive but is a starting point for finding methods of expressing your thanks.

 - Random acts of kindness.
-Random acts of kindness can yield substantial reward in terms of subjective well-being (Rowland & Curry, 2018).
+Random acts of kindness can yield substantial reward in terms of subjective wellbeing (Rowland & Curry, 2019).
 If you see a stranger struggling under a heavy load of shopping, offer a hand.
 Donate unwanted clothes to charity.
 Help someone lost with directions.
 The list is nigh inexhaustible!

 - Be respectful.
 Maintain standards of etiquette in your day-to-day interactions with strangers.
 Just because you don’t know them, it doesn’t mean you should withhold the common courtesy you expect yourself.
 Hold the door open, respect their space, and be mindful of how your actions impact them.